Lagun Ein: Revealing Razadarit's plan

+Lagun Ein and Smin Bayan fought Burmese troops together with their double swords.

 Lagun Ein's honesty almost got him executed in 1408.
 That year, Ava forces invaded the southern country, and got bogged down amidst the monsoon season.
 When King Minkhaung asked for a truce, Razadarit planned to assassinate him at the negotiating table.
 Lagun Ein was the lowest ranking member of the 30-member Hanthawaddy delegation led by Byat Za to negotiate the ceasefire terms with their Ava counterparts, and to set up a meeting between the two kings.
 During the negotiations, the Ava commander Thado routinely asked Lagun Ein if Pegu was negotiating in good faith.
 Lagun Ein answered with brutal honesty: "Fool, this is war.
 You'll kill me if you can.
 I'll kill you if I can.
 How can you trust anyone?"

 Spooked, Thado reported the answer to the leader of Ava delegation, Gov. Thray Sithu of Myinsaing, who subsequently broke off the negotiations.
 Back at Pegu, Razadarit asked why the negotiations had failed.
 Byat Za tried to cover up but Lagun Ein said it was because he revealed the plan to Thado.
 The king was furious, and ordered Commander Emundaya to cut off Lagun Ein’s limbs and execute him.
 Chief Ministers Byat Za and Dein managed to delay the execution until the king's anger subsided.

 Byat Za came to see Lagun Ein in prison, and asked why he revealed the plan.
 Lagun Ein answered that he wanted to win justly, not through manipulation and misrepresentation, and that he was never comfortable with the plan, and could not bear to lie.
 The minister-general replied that the only way for Lagun Ein to escape the execution was for him to assassinate Minkhaung.
 Lagun Ein reluctantly accepted the offer.
 Byat Za still needed to convince the king, who grudgingly agreed.